Mihndim2020/session-auth-app/README.md

 # session-auth-app

-> This is a simple authentication application, build with Node + Express + MongoDB
+> This is a simple authentication application, build with Node + Express + MongoDB.
+This is implemented using Passport JS.

 ## Built With